Chris Ellison (actor)

 Christopher Michael Ellison (born 16 December 1946 in St Pancras, London) is a British actor from London.
-He is best known for his role as DCI Frank Burnside in the ITV police series The Bill and short-lived spin-off series Burnside.
+He is best known for his role as DI (later DCI) Frank Burnside in the ITV police series The Bill (1984–2000), and short-lived spin-off series Burnside (2000).

 Education

 At school his art teacher encouraged him having seen his talent.
 Art remained his strong subject throughout his school years, and it was a natural progression that Ellison then moved on to art college, firstly at Wimbledon and then Camberwell.

 Career

 He served in the Merchant Navy, trained as a graphic designer and worked as a minicab driver.
 His first drama job was assistant stage manager at the Richmond Theatre.
 His first acting role was in the play Woman in a Dressing Gown at said theatre.
 His first major guest role was an appearance in The Sweeney (1975).

-He appeared in many guest roles in TV shows throughout the 1970s, including episodes of The Professionals, Dempsey and Makepeace and Bergerac, and in the films Rosie Dixon – Night Nurse (1978), Lady Oscar (1979), Minder, Brush Strokes (1986) and Buster (1988), based on the Great Train Robbery of 1963.
-In 1981 he had a notable role as bent DI in the ITV crime mini-series Wolcott, a performance with marked similarities to his later work in The Bill.
+He appeared in many guest roles in TV shows throughout the 1970s, including episodes of The Professionals, Dempsey and Makepeace and Bergerac, and in the films Rosie Dixon – Night Nurse (1978), Lady Oscar (1979), Minder (1982), Brush Strokes (1986) and Buster (1988), based on the Great Train Robbery of 1963.
+In 1981, he had a notable role as bent DI in the ITV crime mini-series Wolcott, a performance with marked similarities to his later work in The Bill.

-In 1984, he appeared in Paul McCartney's feature film Give My Regards To Broad Street playing Rath's Minder.
+In 1984, he appeared in Paul McCartney's feature film Give My Regards to Broad Street playing Rath's Minder.
 In 1986, he played criminal gang leader Charlie Elkin in Running Scared, based on Bernard Ashley's novel.

 Having first appeared as Detective Sergeant Tommy Burnside in 1984, he became a regular cast member of The Bill from 1988 to 1993 now with the name Frank Burnside appearing as Detective Inspector.
 After an absence of five years, Burnside returned on a semi-regular basis from 1998 to 2000 having been promoted to the rank of Detective Chief Inspector during the interim.

 He appeared in one episode of the sci-fi police series Crime Traveller in 1997.